agude/agude.github.io/_drafts/2021-02-08-custom_markdown_for_github_pages.md

 This method has two limitations:

-- We have to use characters that the Markdown parser won't interpreted.[^reserved]
+- We have to use characters that the Markdown parser won't interpret.[^reserved]
-- We need to define unique opening and closing syntax to match the opening and closing HTML elements.
+- We must define unique opening and closing syntax to match the opening and closing HTML elements.

 [^reserved]: